bytecodealliance/wasm-tools/crates/wasm-compose/example/README.md

 wasm-tools compose
 ```

-This results in a new `math.wasm` in the `host` directory where the
+This results in a new `encryptor.wasm` in the `host` directory where the
-operation is defined in terms of multiplication.
+algorithm used is now the military-grade `rot26` algorithm.

 ## Running the host again